Tupolev Tu-142: Early designs

-Improved variants
+Variants

 During early operations, the Tu-142 revealed several shortcomings.
 The aircraft's rough-field capability was found to be of limited use, so the 12-wheel bogies used on the first 12 of 36 aircraft were replaced with four-wheel reinforced bogies from the Tu-114 airliner; consequently, the wheel-wells in the engine nacelle were made slimmer.
 These changes, along with the deletion of the thermal imaging system and parts of the electronic countermeasure (ECM) equipment, reduced the empty weight by 4,000 kg (8,818 lb).
 The modified aircraft also introduced a crew rest area for long-duration missions, and was assigned the codename ("Bear F" Mod 1); from 1968 to 1972 the Kuibyshev Plant produced a total of 18 Tu-142s.

 In the early 1970s, production of Tu-142s was switched to the Taganrog Machinery Plant near the Black Sea.
 It has been speculated that the change to the idle plant was to give employment to the workers there.
 The move required many improvements to the plant and the surrounding area, including the establishment of new assembly shops, the installation of new machinery and tooling, the re-training of the workforce, and the building of a new airfield.
 Preparation took place until 1975, when production of the first Tu-142 began.
 The Tu-142s built by Taganrog incorporated the changes found on the last of the Kuibyshev aircraft.
 Differences included a 30-centimetre (12 in) stretch to the front fuselage and a redesigned cockpit.
 Additional changes included new two-axle main undercarriage bogies.
 This version was given the factory designation Tu-142M, which was not adopted by the Soviet Navy; NATO codenamed it "Bear-F" Mod 2.